Hansi Flick has put his name among the best coaches on the planet with his work at Bayern Munich. - © DFL

 bundesliga

-Hansi Flick: 10 things on Bayern Munich's record-breaking, treble-winning coach
+Hansi Flick: 10 things on the ex-Bayern Munich treble winner and Germany coach

-A record-breaking treble winner in his first season as Bayern Munich's head coach, Hansi Flick has launched himself back into the managerial world with a huge splash.
+A record-breaking treble winner in his first season as Bayern Munich's head coach, Hansi Flick went on to enjoy a stint at the Germany helm.

 1) Familiar face at Bayern